delight/python_init_venv/Readme.md

 Given that there is a *python3* installation including the *venv* module, this script initializes an virtual python enviroment in a subfolder (***venv***) relative to this init script.

-Further it installs all dependencies defined in an optional file called ***requires.txt*** into that virtual python environment.
+Further it installs all dependencies defined in an optional file called ***requirements.txt*** into that virtual python environment.
 This also works for an already existing venv (virtual python environment).
 The dependencies can be defined with a version
 ```
 pkg-resources==0.0.0
 ```